yodrew/darkroomretreat/manuscript/make.md

     		- to diameter indicated in plan
         	- use a pointed dowel of appropriate diameter
         	- spin it with your fingers or a power drill as you gently push it into hole
-	5. voila

-~~
+Voila.
 Now that we've covered the basics that apply to all darkroom components, let's look at those in the air, silence, and warmth department.